madhu102938/MNIST-in-cpp/README.md

   - Foward pass and backward pass
   - Determination of test data accuracy
   - Weights have been initialized according to **Kaiming normal distribution**
+    - Weights of the final layer have been factored down while initialization and bias has not been used for the final layer

 <hr>